FX7/kinder/README.md

 * KT_FILTER_DEFAULT_MAX_AGE : Default max age value.
 Take a look at the [Dockerfile](./Dockerfile) for valid values.
 * KT_FILTER_DEFAULT_MAX_DURATION : Default max duration value.
 Take a look at the [Dockerfile](./Dockerfile) for valid values.
 * KT_FILTER_DEFAULT_INCLUDE_WATCHED : True|False for default include watched check

+But you can also hide the filter, if you don't need them.

+* KT_FILTER_HIDE_PROVIDER : True|False to hide/show the provider selection.
+* KT_FILTER_HIDE_DISABLED_GENRES : True|False to hide/show the Anti-Genres.
+* KT_FILTER_HIDE_MUST_GENRES : True|False to hide/show the the Must-Genres.
+* KT_FILTER_HIDE_MAX_AGE : True|False to hide/show the max age.
+* KT_FILTER_HIDE_MAX_DURATION : True|False to hide/show the max duration.
+* KT_FILTER_HIDE_INCLUDE_WATCHED : True|False to hide/show the include watched checkbox.

+Of corse Hiding and preselection can be combined.
+E.g.: You just need kodi an no other provider, just set `KT_FILTER_DEFAULT_PROVIDER` to kodi and `KT_FILTER_HIDE_PROVIDER` to True.
+So kodi will always be preselected and can not be deselected, because the filter is hidden.

 ### More details about the end conditions